 //tools/clang must match.
 The test runner finds all files that match the pattern

-//tools/clang/<tool name>/tests/*-original.cc, and runs the tool across those files.
-If
+//tools/clang/<tool name>/tests/*-original.cc, runs the tool across those files, and compared it to the

 *-expected.cc version.
 If there is a mismatch, the result is saved in